-In this lesson we will focus on ‘what is the definition of Phrasal Verb’?
-And ‘100 most common Phrasal Verbs list in English with meanings and examples’ so that you can get a clear conception about phrasal Verb.
+In this lesson, we will analyze the definition of a Phrasal Verb and the 100 most common Phrasal Verbs list in English with meanings and examples so that you can get a clear conception of Phrasal Verbs.
 Phrasal Verb is an important lesson in English grammar.
 It plays a significant role to make or complete a sentence in a perfect way.
-It can change the meaning of a sentence when it uses by adding a preposition, adverb or both.
-Let us discuss what is the definition of phrasal Verb?
+It can change the meaning of a sentence when uses by adding a preposition, adverb or both.
+Let us discuss what is the definition of a phrasal verb?

-Phrasal Verb is a kind of verb that combines a verb with a preposition or adverb or even in some cases both preposition and adverb.
+A phrasal verb is a kind of verb that combines a verb with a preposition or adverb or even in some cases both preposition and adverb.
 It changes the exact meaning of a verb when it combines with preposition or adverb.
-Examples of phrasal verbs with meaning and example:
+Examples of phrasal verbs with meanings and examples:

 - He calls off his teammate from the field.